Max von Laue: Post-war

 In July 1946, Laue went back to England, only four months after having been interned there, to attend an international conference on crystallography.
 This was a distinct honor, as he was the only German invited to attend.
-He was extended many courtesies by the British officer who escorted him there and back, and a well-known English crystallographer as his host; Laue was even allowed to wander around London on his own free will.
+He was extended many courtesies by the British officer who escorted him there and back, and a well-known English crystallographer as his host; Laue was even allowed to wander around London on his own.

 After the war, there was much to be done in re-establishing and organizing German scientific endeavors.
-Laue participated in some key roles.
-In 1946, he initiated the founding of the Deutsche Physikalische Gesellschaft in only the British Occupation Zone, as the Allied Control Council would not initially allow organizations across occupation zone boundaries.
-During the war, the PTR had been dispersed; von Laue, from 1946 to 1948, worked on its re-unification across three zones and its location at new facilities in Braunschweig.
+Laue participated in some key roles; in 1946, he initiated the founding of the German Physical Society in only the British Occupation Zone, as the Allied Control Council would not initially allow organizations across occupation zone boundaries.
+During the war, the PTR had been dispersed; Laue, from 1946 to 1948, worked on its reunification across three zones and its location at new facilities in Braunschweig.
 Additionally, it took on a new name as the Physikalisch-Technische Bundesanstalt, but administration was not taken over by Germany until after the formation of West Germany on 23 May 1949.
-Circa 1948, the President of the American Physical Society asked Laue to report on the status of physics in Germany; his report was published in 1949 in the American Journal of Physics.
-In 1950, Laue participated in the creation of the Verband Deutscher Physikalischer Gesellschaften, formerly affiliated under the Nordwestdeutsche Physikalische Gesellschaft.
+In 1948, the President of the American Physical Society asked Laue to report on the status of physics in Germany; his report was published in 1949 in the American Journal of Physics.
+In 1950, he participated in the creation of the Verband Deutscher Physikalischer Gesellschaften, formerly affiliated under the Nordwestdeutsche Physikalische Gesellschaft.

-In April 1951, Laue became director of the Max-Planck Institut für physikalische Chemie und Elektrochemie, a position he held until 1959.
-In 1953, at the request of Laue, the Institute was renamed the Fritz Haber Institut für physikalische Chemie und Elektrochemie der Max-Planck Gesellschaft.
+In April 1951, Laue became Director of the Max-Planck-Institut für physikalische Chemie und Elektrochemie, a position he held until 1959.
+In 1953, at the request of Laue, the Institute was renamed the Fritz-Haber-Institut für physikalische Chemie und Elektrochemie der Max-Planck-Gesellschaft.

-Personal life
+Personal life and death

-It was in 1913 that Laue's father, Julius Laue, a civil servant in the military administration, was raised into the ranks of hereditary nobility.
-Thus Max Laue became Max von Laue.
-Laue married Magdalene Degen, while he was a Privatdozent at LMU.
-They had two children.
-Their son, Theodor Hermann von Laue (1916–2000), went to the United States in 1937, and received his B.A. and Ph.D. from Princeton University.
+It was in 1913 that Laue's father, Julius Laue, a civil servant in the military administration, was raised into the ranks of hereditary nobility, thus he became Max von Laue.
+In 1910, Laue married Magdalene Degen, with whom he had two children.
+Their son, Theodor (1916–2000), went to the United States in 1937, and received his B.A. and Ph.D. from Princeton University.
 After his service in the U.S. Army, Theodor taught modern history as a professor at various U.S. universities.

 Among Laue's chief recreational activities were mountaineering, motoring in his automobile, motor-biking, sailing, and skiing.
 While not a mountain climber, he did enjoy hiking on the Alpine glaciers with his friends.

-On 8 April 1960, while he was driving to his laboratory, Laue's car was struck in Berlin by a motorcyclist, who had received his license only two days earlier.
+On 8 April 1960, while Laue was driving to his laboratory in West Berlin, his car was struck by a motorcyclist, who had received his license only two days earlier.
 The motorcyclist was killed and Laue's car was overturned.
-He died from his injuries sixteen days later on 24 April.
-Being a profound believer, he had asked that his epitaph should read that he had died trusting firmly in God's mercy.
+He died from his injuries sixteen days later on 24 April at the age of 80.
+He had asked that his epitaph should read that he had died trusting firmly in God's mercy.
+He is buried at the Stadtfriedhof in Göttingen.